fanteastick/quartz-test/content/hobbies/Squad Busters by Supercell.md

 ### How to play doppelgangers battle mod
 - if you need money, get goblins. if you need boots, get chickens.
 - periodically switch to some suppliers so you can stock up on money/healing

+## December 2024 update

+This is the best update ever.
+They added 4 game modes instead of just normal gameplay and my favorite is definitely squad league, where you can pick the your team comp.
+I've gotten some 800+ gem runs on there.
+The original game mode is now called like Gemstone Rush or something.
+Also they added a duo queue mode where you collect gems with a partner.
+Showdown is a 5-man free for all which is pretty cool but kind of stressful.
+The gui updates are great too, and I like the changes to the awards system.
+Instead of win streaks, you get 9 taps for a 1st, 8 for 2nd, etc. Also you can just use a multiplier when you feel like it, so I've gotten 12x4 of some commons.

+## Squad league ideal comp

+Must have:

+- A supplier (I like greg over mavis)
+- Hog rider
+- Trader
+- Bea (I love Bea, plus I have the Bee Bea skin)
+- Archer queen - prefer ranged over melee tbh

+I prefer to skip:

+- Dynamike - too squishy, not enough damage output
+- Chicken - I'll get boots elsewhere
+- Dr. T - the minion he spawns is so useless I'm sorry